isotope11/raspi_tank/README.md

 ## API

-So the api should look like the following:
+So the api works like the following:

 ```ruby
 # Initialize the motor driver objects